EngagingNetworks/page-builder-code-blocks/searchable-selects.md

 https://secure.engagingnetworks.net/page/47877/petition/1?mode=DEMO&locale=en-GB

-In that example, it uses a code block to call CDN files:
+In that example, it uses a code block to call CDN files (this applies to all Selects - you can change this to be more specific via the .selectize() line in this code):

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>